Understanding Software Engineering Agents: A Study of Thought-Action-Result Trajectories: Methodology

 To address RQ1, we compute several trajectory-level metrics that capture the overall properties of agent trajectories.
 Given a trajectory $\mathcal{T} = [(t_1, a_1, r_1), \dots, (t_n, a_n, r_n)]$, we compute the following metrics.

 \begin{definition} The \emph{trajectory length} of $\mathcal{T}$ is the number $|\mathcal{T}|$ of iterations in the trajectory. \end{definition}

-The trajectory length reflects task complexity, with easier tasks completed in fewer iterations.
-To manage computational effort, agents limit trajectory length, e.g., \ra{} caps at 40 iterations, while \oh{} allows up to 100.
+The trajectory length may be affected by various factors, including task complexity, effort spent by an agent, and the verbosity of the agent's reasoning.
+To manage computational effort, agents limit the trajectory length, e.g., \ra{} caps at 40 iterations, while \oh{} allows up to 100 iterations.

 \begin{definition} The \emph{trajectory cost} of $\mathcal{T}$ is the total number of tokens consumed by the agent during the trajectory: